moiSentineL/moisentinel.github.io/src/pages/about.md

 ## Now

-Making [YouTube](https://youtube.com/@nibirsankar) videos based on my writing.
-Also, [improving my math fundamentals](/blog/p/finding-attunement/) and searching for new opportunies and experiences.
-Upgrading my skills, so that I can focus on doing what really matters to me.
-Zoning in on knowledge working and augmenting cognition -> [search me, lol](/search/)

-Feel free to hit me up if you have anything to talk about relating to these stuff.
+Making [YouTube](https://youtube.com/@nibirsankar) videos to [teach](https://youtube.com/playlist?list=PLo9XlrGEbSgj1YFpL378x3AzjmfjVzidu&si=GkEY5rP-UYW_nHOO) math, science and philosophy topics in a fun way, [as a part](https://x.com/moisentinel/status/1809638218293182567) of buildspace's [nights&weekends s5](https://sage.buildspace.so/nws5).
+Started Grade 11, trying to study a horrendous amount of stuff (I don't like Chemistry).
+Working on a few projects: [flomo](https://flomo.nibirsan.org/), *this* website, and clubs.
+AND I am currently [switching to Colemak](https://twitter.com/moisentinel/status/1806301507341394203?ref_src=twsrc%5Etfw).

+Not doing so great emotionally and socially though; I feel like I suddenly have so many responsibilities.
+Lol wish me luck for the next couple of months, because things are prolly gonna get worse.

+*Last Updated: July 11, 2024*

 ## This year

 My main goals for this year are:

 * Becoming a knowledge worker- consume, consolidate, create.
 * Creating content- this blog, [newsletter](https://visionoflife.substack.com/), [YouTube](https://youtube.com/@nibirsankar) and [podcast](/pantheon/).
 * Getting more fit- health = wealth.
 * Spending more time with friends and family, and developing new connections
 * Becoming more confident- spread out and face fears, carpe diem.

 ## No but, who are you exactly?